microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 A major change from V1 Store API is that attributes will continue to be validated, but only validation errors with [required attributes](#store-required-attributes) would cause Store to fail.

 Failed validation of attributes not required by the API will still result in the file being stored and a warning will be given about each failing attribute per instance.
-In the case of a failing sequence or multiple issues of a single attribute, only the first failing attribute reason will be noted.
+When a sequence contains an attribute that fails validation, or when there are multiple issues with a single attribute, only the first failing attribute reason will be noted.

 ### Store Response Status Codes